Euphredes/Euphredes/README.txt

 system.
 An example of one artifact in my underground library is a document that I deposited into AI.
-The remaining words in Fugitive are from
+The remaining words of this Introduction are from AI.
-AI.
 I requested for AI to give me a summary of the document:

 The central constitutional
 proposition is that sovereignty is